ceejbot/where-the-js-runs/outline.md

 So I set out to figure out how.

 - use radios? transponder on his collar? triangulate?
-- wait, what kind of radio? how do I even figure this out?
+- wait, what kind of radio? that radio looks way too big to put on the cat.
+Should I set three up in corners of my yard, but a transponder on him, and triangulate?
+How can I do this without spending a zillion dollars?
 - dream of tracking my cat went unfulfilled and I forgot about it.

 ### The dream